 - 4 medium, thin white fish fillets (about 1 lb.) - tilapia, trout, or red snapper

-- 1/3 cup flour, or King Arthur gluten free multi-purpose flour
+- 1/3 cup flour (for gluten free substitute King Arthur gluten free multi-purpose flour)

 - 1/2 cup grapeseed or olive oil (I prefer grapeseed for frying)